NunoSempere/nunosempere.com/blog/2022/08/10/evolutionary-anchor/index.md

 Unlike what the reader might suspect, I don't particularly want to take issue with the assumption that *"...the total amount of brain computation occurring inside animals with very few neurons is roughly comparable to the amount of brain computation occurring inside the animals with the largest brains"*.
 I haven't looked at the literature on this, and the assumption seems a prima facie plausible.

 Instead, I don't buy the assumption that to simulate evolution, it would be enough to simulate the behaviour of all the neurons throughout history.
-Instead, I think that one would also have to simulate the stimuli to which these neurons are exposed, and for this one.
-For instance, in the case of AlphaGo, one not only has to simulate the inner workings of the model, but also the state of the Go board.
+Instead, I think that one would also have to simulate the stimuli to which these neurons are exposed in order to compute how neurons behave, and for this one also has to simulate the environment.
+For a simple example, in the case of AlphaGo, one not only has to simulate the inner workings of the model, but also the state of the Go board.
 Likewise, to simulate evolution, one would not only have to simulate the neurons of the brains in it, but also the state of the world in which they are.

-It's not clear to me how big a world would one need to spawn intelligence life.
+It's not clear to me how big a world would one need to spawn intelligent life.
 For instance, I think that Minecraft requires on the order of ~500 GFLOPs to run[^1].
 Conversely, if we want a planet as large as Earth, with a complex atmosphere & so on, this might vastly exceed the computing power of current supercomputers[^2].
 Working through these details might be a neat research project, and perhaps a good fit for an organization such as [AI Impacts](https://aiimpacts.org/) or [Epoch](https://epochai.org/), though I'm not sure how many estimates other than my own it would change.
 In any case, this would involve:

-1. Coming up with estimates of what the least fine-grained world that we would expect might be able to produce intelligence life if we simulated natural selection in it.
+1. Coming up with estimates of what the least fine-grained world that we would expect might be able to produce intelligent life if we simulated natural selection in it.
 2. Calculating how much compute it would take to in fact simulate it.

-### Propagation of beliefs
+## Propagation of beliefs

 After reading this, I think that the reader should: